shahzad1062/netlify-app/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/4a223cc2-0931-4c5e-9b41-a770167a0dcd/deploy-status)](https://app.netlify.com/sites/shahzadhussain/deploys)

-# Ahmad Kokab Portfolio Website
+# Shahzad Hussain Portfolio Website

-This repository contains the code for Ahmad Kokab's personal portfolio website, available at [netlify-app.me](https://netlify-app.me/).
+This repository contains the code for Shahzad Hussain's personal portfolio website, available at [netlify-app.me](https://netlify-app.me/).
 The website showcases Ahmad's projects, skills, and experiences.
 The website is built using Gatsby.js and incorporates various web technologies.

 ## Table of Contents